-how does auto actually knows where is the center?
+How does auto actually know where the center is?

 As we all have guessed, auto is for automatic, so when CSS reads it in a value, it adjusts the property automatically according to the surrounding space of the element (in the case of margin).
 For example, having: